-- Hypocrite: If Javi kills Conrad in Episode 2 Gabe rats him out for it in Episode 4 in front of everyone and criticizes him for being a killer, despite Gabe pleading for Javi to shoot him.
+- Hypocrite: If Javi kills Conrad in Episode 2, Gabe rats him out for it in Episode 4 in front of everyone and criticizes him for being a killer (despite Gabe pleading for Javi to shoot him).
 But if Javi instead accepts Conrad's deal to take Clementine prisoner, Gabe criticizes him for being a coward.

 - I Want to Be a Real Man: His goal after Mariana's death.
 But like Ben in season 1, he often tends to undermine the dangers of the world he lives in, which frequently gets him, his family and friends into serious trouble.

 - Jerk with a Heart of Gold: Gabe has quite a temper, but he loves his family and will fight to the death for them.
 He's also the one who criticizes you if you agree to Conrad's plan late in episode 2.